The Industrial Revolution

 Little improvement was made in the roads so long as they were kept in repair by occasional forced labour of the villages through which they passed, labour organised in a haphazard way by parish overseers.
 Early in the eighteenth century this system was supplemented by the erection of toll gates along the main roads: in this way the upkeep of the roads was paid for by the traffic passing along them.
 After the Jacobite rising of 1745 some roads were constructed for military purposes but the development was still very uneven.
 In some places where efficient turnpike trusts existed a road would be good.
 A few miles farther on, if the trust was corrupt and inefficient, as was not unusual in this period, the road would be correspondingly bad.
 Farther on again it mightstill be maintained by parish labour and be almost impassable.
 The minor roads and by-roads had scarcely altered at all since the Middle Ages.

 It was not till the early years of the nineteenth century, in the age of the stage coach and the scientific road engineering begun by Macadam, that there was a general improvement.
-Shortly after, the development of the roads, like that of the canals, was checked by the advent of the railway, and little more was done till the motor came into general use.
+Shortly after, the development of the roads, like that of the canals,

 Bad as roads were about 1800 by the standards of today, they had improved greatly in the preceding century, and, though canals were more important for the carriage of goods, the speed and ease with which communication could now be maintained between all parts of Great Britain, and the regular postal system which was established, proved a great stimulus to the progress of industry by bringing manufacturers more closely into touch with their markets.